martongreber/AppScreenshotKit/README.md

 </div>
 </details>

-> **Important**: Before using AppScreenshotKit, you need to download Apple's official device bezel images using the included CLI tool.
-See the [CLI Tool](#cli-tool) section for instructions.
+> **Important**: Before using AppScreenshotKit, download Apple's official device bezel images and place them at `~/Library/Caches/com.shitamori1272.AppScreenshotKit/AppleDesignResource/Bezels` (or point the exporter at your custom location).

 ## Features